Fooly-Cooly/InjectDll/README.md

 # InjectDll
-*A library for injecting dll files into processes*
+*An AutoHotKey library for injecting dll files into processes*

 **Usage:**